aboodAJ/magic_wand/README.md

-# Part 1: U-Net Model & Training Strategy
+# U-Net Model & Training Strategy

 ## 1. U-Net Architecture
 We utilized the **U-Net** architecture, a convolutional neural network designed for biomedical image segmentation.
 Its "U" shape consists of: